andrewpolemeni/accountant.js/README.md

 # accountant.js
-Accountant.js is a vanilla javascript open source project.
+Accountant.js is a vanilla javascript open source project.<br />
 It contains simple functions to calculate functions related to finance.<br />
 Currently a small library but would love to grow it in size.<br />